A composting bin

 Get the right balance of brown and green composting materials in your bin with our expert guide.

-A Detailed Guide to Composting Protein Powder and Other High-Protein Waste
+The Ultimate Guide to Composting Protein Powder and High-Protein Waste

 Composting Other High-Protein Waste

-In addition to protein supplements, many other high-protein food scraps can be composted, including:
+In addition to protein powder, many other high-protein food scraps can be composted, such as:

 • Eggs and eggshells